CAOXP/markdown2docx4academic/article/article.md

 ---
 abstract: 'All human beings are born free and equal in dignity and rights.
 All human beings are born free and equal in dignity and rights.
 All human beings are born free and equal in dignity and rights.
-All human beings are born free and equal in dignity and rights.'
+All human beings are born free and equal in dignity and rights.HIS IS A TEST BY CAPXOHIS IS A TEST BY CAPXOHIS IS A TEST BY CAPXO'
 author:
   - '[Eleanor Roosevelt](eleanor.eoosevelt@domain.com)'
   - '[John Peters Humphrey](jph@domain.com)'